relaxng/relaxng.org/README.md

 Added the OASIS RelaxNG specification as DocBook with transformations taken from the [ZIP of the OASIS email list](https://lists.oasis-open.org/archives/relax-ng/200112/msg00002.html. ).

 Added an XSL transform environment to generate the RelaxNG specification from src/main/resources/xsl via command-line at project root calling:

     mvn clean install

 Requires [Maven and its requirements](https://maven.apache.org/download.cgi) installed.
 The deliverables are created within target/generated-resources/xml/xslt.
-The tr.css and oasis.png files need to be copied from root directory aside from generated output to receive the full visual experience!
+The tr.css and oasis.png files need to be copied from the root directory aside from generated output to receive the full visual experience!

 ### 25 November 2018